 The above example merges the second declaration of registerDirs() with the previous one.

-If you need to check what classes are registered in the autoloader, you can use the getDirs() getter, which returns the array of the registered classes.
+If you need to check what directories are registered in the autoloader, you can use the getDirs() getter, which returns the array of the registered directories.
 For the example above, getDirs() returns:

 When you use the registerNamespaces() and registerDirs(), Phalcon\Loader automatically assumes that your files will have the .php extension.
 You can change this behavior by using the setExtensions() method.
 The method accepts an array, where each element is the extension to be checked (without the .):